Criss-Cross Insertion and Deletion Correcting Codes

+thus its asymptotic redundancy is at least $2n-2+2\log_q n$. \end{cor} \begin{IEEEproof} The derivations are similar to the ones in Theorem~\ref{thm:non-asymp-upper_bound}.
+We only change the definition of good arrays to have deletion balls greater than or equal to $n^2/2$.
+A complete proof is given in Appendix~\ref{app:cor_asymptotic}. \end{IEEEproof}

-In this section we present our \emph{\codename codes} that can correct a criss-cross deletion and state their main properties.
-For the rest of this section we assume that $a,b,c,d$ are nonegative integers such that $0\leq a,b,d\leq n-1$ and $0\leq c\leq n-2$.
+In this section we present our \emph{\codename codes} that can correct a \crisscross deletion \ExtVe{or insertion} and state their main properties.
+Throughout the rest of the paper, we only consider binary arrays \reply{for the ease of presentation.
+The same construction can be extended for $q$-ary arrays.} We denote the set of all binary arrays $\{0,1\}^{n\times n}$ by $\sigmatn$.
+Moreover, we assume that $a,b,c,d$ are non-negative integers such that $0\leq a,b,d\leq n-1$ and $0\leq c\leq n-2$.
 We also assume that $n$ is a power of $2$ so that $\log n$ is an integer, while the extension for other values of $n$ will be clear from the context.
-The main results of this section are summarized in the following theorem and corollary. \begin{theorem} The \codename code $\cC_{n}(a,b,c,d)$ (defined in Construction~\ref{const:crisscross}) is a criss-cross deletion correcting code that has an explicit decoder. \end{theorem} \begin{cor} There exist integers $a,b,c,d$ for which the redundancy of the \codename code $\cC_{n}(a,b,c,d)$ is at most $2n+4 \log n + 7 +2 \log e$ bits and is therefore at most $2 \log n+9+2\log e $ bits away from optimality. \end{cor} We prove Theorem~\ref{thm:cons} through a detailed explanation of the code construction in Section~\ref{subsec:cons}.
-In Section~\ref{subsec:dec}, we show how the decoding works.
-We compute an upper bound on the redundancy in Section~\ref{subsec:red}, and thus prove Corollary~\ref{corr:red}.
+The main results of this section are summarized in the following theorem and corollary. \begin{theorem} The \codename code $\cC_{n}(a,b,c,d)$ (defined in Construction~\ref{const:crisscross}) is a \crisscross deletion \ExtVe{and insertion} correcting code that has an explicit decoder. \end{theorem}

+\begin{cor} There exist integers $a,b,c,d$ for which the redundancy of the \codename code $\cC_{n}(a,b,c,d)$ is at most bits and is therefore at most $ 2\log n+10+2\log e $ bits away from the lower bound. \end{cor}